RichDCs/Semantic-Kernel-laundry-example/README.md

 The method starts by creating a Kernel object using the Kernel.CreateBuilder method.
 The Kernel is a core component of the Semantic Kernel framework that manages the execution of tasks.

-Next, it loads settings from a file using the Settings.LoadFromFile method.
+Next, it loads settings from a file using the `Settings.LoadFromFile` method.
 These settings include whether to use Azure OpenAI, the model to use, the Azure endpoint, the API key, and the organization ID.

-The method then imports a plugin named "LaundryPlugin".
+The method then imports a plugin named `LaundryPlugin`.
 This plugin contains several helper functions that the model can use.
 These functions include `HangLaundry`, `GetUtcTime`, `WaitSomeTime`, and `GetCurrentWeather`.

 A `ChatHistory` object is created to keep track of the conversation.
 The initial message sets the role of the assistant as a friendly helper that follows rules and completes tasks autonomously.